Coronavirus triggers mental health crisis in India | DW | 01.07.2020

 A recent survey by independent researchers reported suicide as the leading cause of non-COVID-19 related deaths during India's lockdown.

-According to the survey, 343 people died by suicide as of March this year, with 125 of those people having committed suicide due to fears of infection, loneliness, a lack of freedom of movement, and the inability to go home.
+According to the survey, 343 people died by suicide as of March this year, with 125 of them due to fears of infection, loneliness, a lack of freedom of movement, and the inability to go home.
 The study also cited financial distress and alcohol withdrawal as suicide factors.

 According to Pathare, people particularly at risk of suicide are those struggling with alcoholism.
 "In the first two weeks, there were a huge number of suicides because of alcohol withdrawal," said the psychiatrist.
 "People went into unplanned alcohol withdrawal which ultimately led to a cluster of suicides.
 This was an India-specific feature."